yegor256/blog/_drafts/di.md

 {% endhighlight %}

-This is very dirty and leads to 1) code duplication, 2) inability to reuse, 3) inability to test, etc. No need to discuss, it is obvious.
+This is very dirty and leads to 1) code duplication, 2) inability to reuse, and 3) inability to test, etc. No need to discuss why.
+It's obvious.

-Thus, dependency injection via constructor is an amazing technique.
+Thus, dependency injection via a constructor is an amazing technique.
-Not even a technique, but a feature of Java and all other object-oriented languages.
-It is expected than almost any object wants to encapsulate some knowledge (aka "state).
+Well, not even a technique, really.
+More like a feature of Java and all other object-oriented languages.
+It's expected that almost any object will want to encapsulate some knowledge (aka, a "state").
 That's what constructors are for.

 ## What is a DI Container?